joshcrain/joshcrain.io/notes/2020/project-proposal-form.md

 ---
 title:  Project Proposal Form
 tags: ['notes', 'design', 'css', 'html']
-description: I challenged myself to rebuild a print form in HTML.
+description: Rebuild an old design, a print form, in HTML.
 date: 2020-12-08
 ---
 <span class="dropcap">A</span> while back I wrote about the steps I had taken to [become a front-end master](/notes/2020/becoming-a-front-end-master/).
 The article was in response to [advice](https://css-tricks.com/become-a-front-end-master-in-2020-with-these-10-project-ideas/) from one of my favorite web people Chris Coyer.
 It challenged me to learn new front-end concepts through a variety of small projects.
 I followed many of the suggestions except one—to recreate a Dribbble shot in HTML and CSS.
 I [started](https://codepen.io/joshcrain/pen/zYOEbxg) the exercise but never finished.